Dejoka/Data-Science/README.md

 The collection includes several projects, from basic preprocessing tasks to advanced modeling workflows.
 Across the repository, you will find:

-Data cleaning, wrangling, and transformation pipelines Exploratory Data Analysis (EDA) with visual
+Data cleaning, wrangling, and transformation pipelines.
+Exploratory Data Analysis (EDA) with visual.
-Feature selection, extraction, and dimensionality reduction techniques Implementation and comparison of traditional and advanced ML algorithms Model evaluation using accuracy, precision, recall, F1-score, AUC, confusion matrices, and more
+Feature selection, extraction, and dimensionality reduction techniques.
+Implementation and comparison of traditional and advanced ML algorithms.
+Model evaluation using accuracy, precision, recall, F1-score, AUC, confusion matrices, and more.

 EXPLORE!!